Your brand is every touch point you have with your customers. Yes, customer service is a key aspect of branding.

 #10 List out all the potential touch points between your branding and your customers.

-Create a list, and a plan for each medium, to consistently integrate your brand into various branding opportunities and marketing efforts.
+Create a list for the touch points for your company and your new brand.
+Ideally, we create a plan for each medium/channel/format, to consistently integrate your brand into various branding opportunities and marketing efforts.
 Think about everywhere your logo could or should appear, all the touch-points or interactions you have with customers or prospects (online, offline, digitally or physically).
-These might include:

 Your brand is who you are, what you represent, and what makes you and your business unique and different from your competition.
 Spend time creating your business brand and working through this checklist to ensure a comprehensive and clear brand – a brand your prospects won’t be able to resist.